plataplomo/hummingbot/workflow/django_refactor/05_realtime_websocket_strategy.md

 # Django Refactor: Real-time WebSocket Strategy (Wrapper Pattern)

+> **🚨 CURRENT STATUS: PROPOSAL ONLY - NOT IMPLEMENTED**
+>
+> This document describes a **proposed Django Channels WebSocket proxy** that does not currently exist in the CyberDeltaEngine codebase.
+>
+> **Actual Current State:**
+> - No Django Channels implementation exists
+> - No WebSocket proxy layer exists
+> - No Redis pub/sub bridge exists
+> - No multi-user WebSocket support exists
+> - CyberDeltaEngine WebSocket connections are internal to the core engine only
+> - No external WebSocket endpoints exist for clients

 ## Overview

 This document outlines how to create a WebSocket proxy layer that forwards real-time data from the core CyberDeltaEngine to Django Channels clients, without modifying the core's existing WebSocket connections.
 The core maintains all exchange connections while Django provides multi-user WebSocket access.

+**⚠️ IMPLEMENTATION STATUS: This is a design proposal.
+No WebSocket proxy implementation exists.**

 ## Current Real-time Architecture